Reddit APIReddit DMREST APITutorialPRAW Alternative

 Open on Reddit

-Legacy private message Subject + body, persisted POST /api/compose (OAuth, privatemessages scope) Inbox under "Messages" Yes, redditor.message(subject, body)
+Legacy private message: Subject plus body, persisted.
+Endpoint is POST /api/compose (OAuth, privatemessages scope).
+Lands in the Inbox under "Messages".
+PRAW supports it via redditor.message(subject, body).

-Reddit chat DM Real-time, subjectless Internal websocket endpoint, not part of the documented OAuth API (Reddit Data API surface) Chat panel No, PRAW has no chat support (see the r/redditdev "Chat API" thread)
+Reddit chat DM: Real-time, subjectless.
+Internal websocket endpoint, not part of the documented OAuth API (Reddit Data API surface).
+Lands in the Chat panel.
+PRAW has no chat support, as documented in the r/redditdev "Chat API" thread.

 The third-party redditapis.com REST endpoint targets the chat DM surface.
 That is the surface most 2026 outreach, lead-gen, and AI-agent workflows want, because it is what real Reddit users now reach for first.
 Legacy PMs still work but they sit in a less-checked inbox.

-If you need the legacy PM specifically (compliance archive, ToS-bound communication, audit trail), use PRAW or the official Reddit Developer Platform directly.
+If you need the legacy PM specifically, for compliance archives, ToS-bound communication, or audit trails, use PRAW or the official Reddit Developer Platform directly.
 For everything else, the REST path below is faster to ship and cheaper to operate.

 curl -X POST https://api.redditapis.com/api/reddit/dm \